Ceterai/Ceterai.github.io/MyEnternia/Wiki/RazhusAz'Ar/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Refined Bishyn Blade

+A sequence of 4 (+1) light strikes.
+Hold to perform a Hold Super-Strike.
+Enters a charged state every 5 (-5) seconds, making next 5 (+1) hits deal bonus [poison](https://ceterai.github.io/MyEnternia/Wiki/Tags/Poison) damage.
+The crystallic mix used as rim cover is harder then a lot of crystals.
+The only things able to significantly overshadow it are [diamonds](https://ceterai.github.io/MyEnternia/Wiki/Tags/Diamond) and [hevika](https://ceterai.github.io/MyEnternia/Wiki/Tags/Hevika) crystals.

 ## Sources

 Can be bought from merchants: